kbasaran/wireplumber-audio-switcher/README.md

 - If device not found, it will play a C5 on the old device.
 -
 ### Source notes
-The script will play an E4 note.
+The script will play an E4 note first.
 As for second note,
 - If new device is found, it will play an E5.
 - If device not found, it will play a C5.
 All notes for source will play on default sink.